smartcontractkit/functions-toolkit-workshop/README.md

 ## Steps

 1. Go to the [Functions Subscriptions App](https://functions.chain.link).
 This is the subscription management UI for functions.
-Connect your wallet to Polygon Mumbai on the Functions web app.
+Connect your wallet to Avalanche Fuji or Polygon Mumbai on the Functions web app.

     Create your first subscription.
 This include two transactions:
         - one to accept the Terms of Service that adds your wallet address to the Allowlist, and